Same-sex marriage in Colombia

-Same-sex marriage in Colombia has been legal since 28 April 2016 in accordance with a 6–3 ruling from the Constitutional Court of Colombia that banning same-sex marriage is unconstitutional under the Constitution of Colombia.
+Same-sex marriage has been legal in Colombia since 28 April 2016 in accordance with a 6–3 ruling from the Constitutional Court that banning same-sex marriage is unconstitutional under the Constitution of Colombia.
 The decision took effect immediately, and made Colombia the fourth country in South America to legalize same-sex marriage, after Argentina, Brazil and Uruguay.
 The first same-sex marriage was performed in Cali on 24 May 2016.

 Colombia has also recognised same-sex de facto unions, providing some of the rights and benefits of marriage, since 2007.

 De facto unions

+Establishment and court rulings

 A de facto union (unión marital de hecho, [uˈnjom maɾiˈtal de ˈetʃo]) can be registered through a public deed with a notary or a judge.
 A registered union may provide greater convenience when accessing rights.
 If unregistered, a person may have to prove the union's existence to a court.

-On 7 February 2007, the Constitutional Court of Colombia extended several property and pension rights to same-sex couples.
+On 7 February 2007, the Constitutional Court of Colombia extended several property and pension rights to cohabiting same-sex couples.
 A subsequent court decision, handed down in October 2007, extended social security and health insurance rights to same-sex couples.
-On 28 January 2009, the Constitutional Court gave 42 more rights to cohabitating same-sex couples that were previously only granted to heterosexual couples (including citizenship rights, residence permits, testimony when in jury, family-properties laws, etc.).
+On 28 January 2009, the Constitutional Court gave 42 more rights previously only granted to heterosexual couples to cohabitating same-sex couples, including citizenship rights, residence permits, testimony when in jury, and family-properties laws, among others.
 Another ruling that was handed down on 13 April 2011 extended inheritance rights to same-sex couples.
 In a ruling issued on 4 January 2021, the court ruled that a couple who wishes to prove that they live in a de facto union must provide information on the date since they have lived together, social events they attended together, mutual support during difficult times, or joint projects.